kdgdkd/MIDItema/README.md

         "send": {
             "ip": "127.0.0.1",
             "port": 9000,
-            "address": "/MIDItema/part/change"
+            "address": "/miditema/part/change"
         }
     }
 }
 ```

 - clock_source_alias: A substring of the MIDI input port name that sends the clock.

-- remote_control_alias: A substring of the MIDI output port name to send transport commands to.
+- remote_control_alias: A substring of the MIDI output port name to send transport commands to (the port on which the master clock would listen to transport signals).

 - osc_configuration.send: